-Equip yourself for a rewarding career in research and teaching with a Ph.D. in business from the University of Wisconsin–Madison.
-As a doctoral student in the Wisconsin School of Business, you will work side by side with globally recognized faculty on research that is changing the face of business.
+The Wisconsin School of Business PhD program provides full-time training in research and teaching in eight areas of study.
+You will work side by side with globally recognized faculty on research that is changing the face of business in the area of your choice.
 You will join a collegial community of scholars who support each other's work and share a passion for inquiry.
 As a result of this rigorous training, our graduates are successfully placed in tenure-track positions at top universities.

 Learn about the admissions process »

 The University of Wisconsin–Madison is one of the most prolific research universities in the world, ranking among the top six American public universities for research expenditures every year since 1972.
 Doctoral students at the Wisconsin School of Business work side by side with highly regarded faculty who are at the forefront of thought leadership.
-Our close-knit academic community fosters the production of forward-thinking ideas.
+Our close-knit academic community fosters inspiration and forward-thinking ideas.

 Our graduates go on to tenure-track positions at top research universities in the nation and the world.